tu-delft-library/planning_for_rdm/book/stage_1.md

 During the planning phase of your project you should consider whether you will be working with **personal data**, **data protected by copyright**, and/or **proprietary data** trademarked by a company.
 These types of research data flag increased risk, carry legal restrictions, and/or require ethical or legal approval.
 Your project timeline needs to allow ample time for the approvals process.
 Otherwise, you might need to adjust your project design to fit your timeline.
 In addition, these types of data might carry specific requirements and restrictions for storing, sharing and processing the data.
 By determining whether you'll be handling these types of data, you can plan and prepare accordingly.

 ### PERSONAL DATA
-Are you conducting interviews or surveys with human participants, re-using data from social media, re-using medical images from humans, or collecting or re-using any other data originating from people?
+Are you conducting interviews or surveys with human participants, re-using data from social media, re-using medical images from humans, or collecting or re-using any other information originating from people?
 If so, your project will likely involve personal data. **Personal data are defined as any information that can be used to directly or indirectly identify a person.** You have an ethical obligation to handle this type of data with great care and to protect the privacy of your human research subjects.

 Projects that involve personal data require careful planning since you must adhere to specific guidelines before collecting or re-using personal data:

 - TU Delft MSc projects must apply for and receive approval from the TU Delft Human Research Ethics Committee (HREC) before starting any research involving human participants.

+- The HREC application process includes filling out a formal data management plan using an approved template.

 - If you are planning to collect data from people, you must very clearly inform your research participants about the potential risks involved and obtain their consent.